-Republicans hopeful on Kavanaugh; Democrats decry report 'whitewash'
+Republican hopes rise for Kavanaugh confirmation; Democrats decry report 'whitewash'

 WASHINGTON (Reuters) - Confidence grew among President Donald Trump’s fellow Republicans on Thursday that Brett Kavanaugh would win Senate confirmation to the U.S. Supreme Court, after positive comments from two wavering lawmakers about an FBI report on accusations of sexual misconduct by the judge.

-The report, sent by the White House to the Senate Judiciary Committee in the middle of the night, was denounced by Senate Democrats as a whitewash.
+The report, sent by the White House to the Senate Judiciary Committee in the middle of the night, was denounced by Democrats as a whitewash that was too narrow in scope and ignored critical witnesses.

-The reaction to the report, the latest twist in a pitched political battle over Trump’s nomination of the conservative federal appeals court judge, by two crucial Republican senators - Jeff Flake and Susan Collins - indicated it may have allayed concerns they had about Kavanaugh.
+The report was the latest twist in a pitched political battle over Trump’s nomination of the conservative federal appeals court judge, and comments by two crucial Republican senators - Jeff Flake and Susan Collins - indicated it may have allayed concerns they had about Kavanaugh.
+Flake was instrumental in getting Trump to order the FBI investigation last Friday.

 Republicans control the Senate by a razor-thin margin, meaning the votes of those two could be crucial in securing Kavanaugh’s confirmation to the lifetime post on the country’s highest court.